octavioGH25/octavioGH25/README.md

 # Hello Everyone! 👋

-**Data Analyst with a Strategic Vision Forged Over a Decade of Rigor in the Public Sector.**
+**Data Analyst with a Strategic Vision Forged Over a Decade of Rigor in the Public Sector, focused on leveraging data to drive impactful business decisions and foster innovation.**

 Welcome to my Data Science and Analytics project portfolio!
 I'm actively engaged in my professional transition, driven by a clear mission: to transform data complexity into actionable clarity and tangible business value.
 </div>